 Difference between Equity and Preference Shares

-Equity shares mean you own a piece of the company while Preference shareholders get first priority on the company's profits and assets.
+Equity shares signify company ownership, while preference shareholders have priority claims on profits and assets.

 Difference between Equity and Preference Shares